OpenST/ost-wallet-sdk-react-native/README.md

 |---|---|
 | **userId**	| Unique identifier of the user |

 <br>

 ### invalidPin
-This function will be called by wallet SDK when the last entered PIN was wrong and `app` user has to provide the PIN again.
-Developers are expected to repeat the `getPin` method here and pass back the PIN again back to the SDK by calling  **ostPinAccept.pinEntered()** .
+This function will be called by SDK when the last entered PIN was incorrect and `app` user has to provide the PIN again.
+Developers are expected to repeat the `getPin` method here and pass back the PIN again to the SDK by calling  **ostPinAccept.pinEntered()** .

 ```
 invalidPin( userId, ostPinAccept)